Malmo Plains, Edmonton

 Malmo Plains is a residential neighbourhood in southwest Edmonton, Alberta, Canada.
-The University of Alberta family residences, called Michener Park, comprise the west end of the neighbourhood.
 The neighbourhood is named for a type of soil, malmo silty clay loam, common in the area.

 The neighbourhood is bounded on the west by 122 Street, on the east by 111 Street, on the north by 51 Avenue and on the south by Whitemud Drive.

 The community is represented by the Malmo Plains Community League, established in 1965, which maintains a community hall, outdoor rink and beach volleyball courts located at 115 Street and 48 Avenue.

 Since 2021 with a planned completion year of 2022, Malmo Plains is undergoing neighbourhood renewal from the City of Edmonton (includes road paving, sidewalk and curb replacement, and streetlight replacement).
 Residents voted to install decorative streetlights to replace the old streetlights due to replacement.